 It can be frustrating to receive an image upload HTTP error when trying to add photos to your WordPress site.
 Since there are many potential causes for this issue, you might not know how to fix it.

-In this post, we’ll explore what causes the image upload HTTP error in WordPress.
+In this postA post is a type of content in WordPress, a popular open-source content management system used for creating an… More, we’ll explore what causes the image upload HTTP error in WordPress.
 We’ll then explain the six methods you can use to resolve the problem so that you can get back to crafting your blog posts.
 Let’s get started!

 An Introduction to the Image Upload HTTP Error in WordPress